June 04, 2020 Anyssa Mendoza

 Reminder emails are your best friend when it comes to driving attendance.
 Most registrants will forget they’ve signed up for an event and need a little nudge to attend!
 Just remember to send different reminders to different groups at different times.
 My favorite times to send reminder emails are five minutes before or after an event starts or exactly when the event starts.

 When you send a reminder email, you have two choices: personalized or generic.
-Personalized emails ought to come from a person involved in the webinar (typically the host).
+Personalized emails should come from a person involved in the webinar (typically the host).
 Generic emails should be short in copy and straight to the point: attend.

 10) Personalized vs Generic Reminders

-For these two emails, I tend to do a 50/50 split the day of your webinar.
+We tend to do a 50/50 split for these two emails on the day of your webinar.
 Send one quick note from the speaker to one half and a generic email to the other.
 Here’s an example:

 VS